How to use Tab Tender: a complete step-by-step walkthrough

 6. Share & notify

 When the split looks right, tap "Share & notify."
 On a phone this opens the native share sheet (text, messaging apps, AirDrop) with a link and a tidy summary; on desktop it copies the link.
+The share dialog also has a QR code — hold your phone up and everyone at the table scans it to open their own share, no typing, no app.
 At the same time, anyone you added who has an account gets a notification that they're on the tab — sent at this moment, deliberately, rather than before you've finished assigning.

 A share link is public for 7 days so anyone can open it to see what they owe and pay.
 After that it goes private: only you and people who claimed a spot (while signed in) can still view it to settle up.